yougnoli/tSQL-Fundamentals/ch01/notes01.md

 when I need to create objects for test purposes and I don’t want the objects to remain in the database, I usually create them in tempdb.
 I know that even if I forget to clear those objects, they will be automatically cleared after restart.
 - **msdb**: is where a service called SQL Server Agent stores its data.
 SQL Server Agent is in charge of automation, which includes entities such as jobs, schedules, and alerts.

+When creating a database you can define the *collation*: a property that will determine language support, case sensitivity, and sort order for character data in that database.

+To run tSQL code against a database, a client application need to connect a SQL Server instance and be in the context of use of the relevant database.

+The database is made of data and transaction log files.
+Each database must have at least one data file and at least one log file.
+The **data files** hold object data, the **log files** hold information that SQL Server needs to mantain transactions.
+SQL Server can write on multiple data files in parallel, but can only write to one log file at a time.
+Data files are organized in logical groups called **filegroups**.
+The object data created (a table or an index..) will be spread across the files that belong to the target filegroup.
+A database must have at least one filegroup named **PRIMARY** containing the primary data file and the database's system catalog.

+### Schemas and Objects
+A database contains objects, but more precisly a database contains schemas and schemas contain objects.
+Schemas is a container of objects such as tables, views, stored procedures and others.
+You can control permissions at a schema level, granting a user SELECT permissions on a schema, allowing the user to query data from all objects in the schema.
+Schema is also a namespace: is used as a prefix to the object name.

+### Defining Data Integrity
+One of the greatest benefits in the relational model is that data integrity is an integral part of it.

+## Primary Key Constraints
+A primary key contraint enforces uniqueness of rows and also disallow NULLs in the constraint attributes.
+Each table can have only one primary key.
+With a primary key in place you can be assured that all rows of the table will be unique.
+When creating a primary key, SQL Server creates a unique index behind the scenes.
+A **unique index** is a mechanism to enforce uniqueness and speed up queries by avoiding unnecessary *full table scan*.

+## Unique Constraints

+## Foreign Key Constraints
+Enforces referencial integrity.
+This constraint points to a set of candidate key (primary key or unique constraint) attributes in what's called the *referenced* table.

+## Check Constraints
+Allows you to define a predicate that a row must meet to enter the table or to be modified.
+For example a check constraint that ensures that the salary column will support only positive values: salary > 0.
+An attempt to insert or update a row with a nonpositive salary value will be rejected by the RDBMS (hence the predicate evaluates the value to FALSE).
+The modification will be accepted when the predicate evaluates to either TRUE or UNKNOWN (hence salary NULL will be accepted).
+When adding CHECK and FOREIGN KEY constraints, you can specify an option called WITH NOCHECK: telling the RDBMS that you want it to bypass constraint checking for existing data.

+## Default Constraints
+Is associated with a particular attribute.
+It is an expression that is used as the default value when an explicit value is not provided for that attribute whe you insert a row.
+The foreign key’s purpose is to restrict the domain of values allowed in the foreign key columns to those that exist in the referenced columns.